li11ianc/household-income-mexican-migrants/04-final-writeup/final-writeup.md

     ## [1] 0.2911647

-About a quarter of our observations are high leverage points, meaning that their combinations of values for the predictor variables are very far from the typical combinations in the data.
+Just over a quarter of our observations are high leverage points, meaning that their combinations of values for the predictor variables are very far from the typical combinations in the data.
 Because human circumstances and economic conditions are often so extremely variable, we would not expect most migrants to share common values for the predictor variables.